Ogeon/rust-on-raspberry-pi/DOCKER.md

     .
 ```

-By setting different tags for your Docker image and RUST_GIT_REF you could easily build images for different version of rust and use them as need.
+By setting different tags for your `Docker image` and `RUST_GIT_REF` you could easily build images for different version of rust and use them as need.

 ## Cross compiling your project
+If you successfully built the `Docker image` containing the cross compiler, you can finally cross compile your project:
 ```
 $ docker run \
-    --volume <your rust project directory>:/home/cross/project \
+    --volume <path to your rust project directory>:/home/cross/project \
-    --volume <.deb dependency dir>:/home/cross/deb-deps \ # e.g openssl
+    --volume <path to directory containing the platform dependencies>:/home/cross/deb-deps \ # optional, see section "Platform dependencies"
     <tag of your previously built docker image> \ # e.g. "rust-nightly-pi-cross"
     <cargo command> # e.g. "build --release"
 ```

-The compiled project can then be found in your target directory .
+The compiled project can then be found in your `target` directory.